 Until quite recently, this was the go-to touchscreen for lower-end devices—and in certain environments—but the demand for more responsive touch and better materials has made them mostly a thing of the past now.

 Now, in 2017, when someone talks about touchscreens, they mean capacitive touch.
 This is the type of touchscreen on all mobile phones, tablets, entertainment systems, cars, kiosks, and increasingly, other small devices that are currently in production.

 Capacitive touch uses the electrical properties of the body.
 That’s why it doesn’t work with any old pen as a stylus, when wearing gloves, or even when your skin is too dry.
 A finger acts as a capacitor, whose presence on the screen is measured by nodes on a grid—comprising layers on X and Y axes—between the display screen and the protective plastic or glass cover, as shown in Figure 1.

 While high-resolution detectors exist, they are used only for special devices such as fingerprint sensors.
-Most touchscreens use very coarse grids, as Figure 2 shows, then calculate the precise position of the finger.
+Most touchscreens use very coarse grids, as on the Casio mobile phone shown in Figure 2, then calculate the precise position of the finger.